 The most common types of water features are:

 Ponds, natural pools and pool surrounds provide limitless choice for anyone that wishes to introduce water into their garden as they can be installed to almost any size.

-Perfect for nature lovers, a large pond or pool surround can be filled with brightly coloured koi carp and many pool and pond owners introduce water lilies or other aquatic planting to their water feature, providing a haven for native birds, insects, frogs and butterflies.
-Please remember that garden ponds and pools present danger to pets and young children.
+Perfect for nature lovers, a large pond or pool surround can be filled with brightly coloured koi carp.
+Many pool and pond owners introduce water lilies or other aquatic planting to their water feature, providing a haven for native birds, insects, frogs and butterflies.
+However, please keep in mind that garden ponds and pools can present danger to pets and young children.